JohnAustin-MSFT/O365-EDU-Tools/SDSProfileManagementDocs/api/educationsynchronizationprofile_get.md

 # Get an educationSynchronizationProfile

-Retrieve a [synchronization profile](../resources/educationsynchronizationprofile.md) in the tenant based on the identifier.
+Retrieve a school data [synchronization profile](../resources/educationsynchronizationprofile.md) in the tenant based on the identifier.

 ## Permissions
-One of the following permissions are required to call this API.
+One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).

 | Permission type | Permissions (from least to most privileged) |
 |:-----------|:----------|